USEPA/StreamCat/README.md

 * Alternatively, using the streamcat.txt file in this repository, in your conda shell cd to the directory where your streamcat.txt file is located and run:
   + conda create --name streamcat --file streamcat.txt

+* To activate this new environment and open Spyder, type the following at the conda prompt
+  + activate streamcat
+  Then
+  + sypder

 Finally, to use arcpy in this new environment, you will need to copy your Arc .pth file into your new environment.
 Copy the .pth file for your install of ArcGIS located in a directory like:

 + C:\Python27\ArcGISx6410.3\Lib\site-packages\DTBGGP64.pth